 It’s pervasive for people not to be able to see the complexity of the love affairs that older people may have had or the stories they share.
 If someone is clearly living with someone of the same gender, you don’t necessarily know that it’s a partner, but you might want to say, “Have you been together a long time?” or “How did you meet?”.
 Questions like that clearly give a message that you are validating that relationship.

-Opening Doors London is a charity that provides training around inclusive care and helps organisations understand the needs of older LGBT people.
+Opening Doors London is a charity that provides training around inclusive care and helps organisations understand the needs of older LGBTQ people.
 There’s some useful information too in the Alzheimer’s factsheet, which I wrote a few years ago on asking questions or saying things that might open up conversations in a way that isn’t quite as contrived as having a form in front of you with a tick box saying, “Are you gay?”

 Organisations can make little but powerful changes just by ensuring that their literature has diversity in it.
 For example, many brochures have white, heterosexual couples on the front, and it’s fine to have those images.
 But if these are the only images that you see, it immediately says that that’s “not inclusive of me”.
 The Safe to be Me booklet has a picture of two women together on the front.

-It’s also important to make sure the questions you ask on assessment forms are inclusive, so asking “Who are the people who are important to you in your life?” rather than “Are you married?”, although of course, that can include LGBT people now thanks to the marriage change [in the law].
+It’s also important to make sure the questions you ask on assessment forms are inclusive, so asking “Who are the people who are important to you in your life?” rather than “Are you married?”, although of course, that can include LGBTQ people now thanks to the marriage change [in the law].

 With activism, there are two ways of doing things.
 One is going out there marching and wearing badges and being political, and the other is more of a slow burn, “working within the existing systems” type of activism.